 Visit our YouTube channel for more tips on saw sharpening.

 We believe that our Back Saws are the finest made anywhere.
-Solid milled Brass back, best quality Swedish Steel blade, Maple handle and traditional Brass saw nuts and bolts.
+Solid milled Brass back, best quality Swedish Steel blade, Cherry handle and traditional Brass saw nuts and bolts.

 It is a good idea to keep a coat of oil or silicon spray on your saw's blade when not in use.
 This will minimize the chance of rust forming on the blade.
 The blade is high carbon steel with no rust-inhibiting alloys added.
 The handle on your saw is oiled and buffed with wax to produce a natural finish.
 Wipe with oil as desired to refresh.